Textualize/rich-cli/README.md

 ## Installation

-Rich-cli is distributed as a Python application, which you can install via Pip:
+Rich-cli is distributed as a Python application, which you can install with Pip:

 ```
 python -m pip install rich-cli